A Human-Centric Framework for Data Attribution in Large Language Models: Related Work

-\paragraph{Our Contribution.} To the best of our knowledge, this is the first work attempting to provide a practical bridge between the above areas, i.e. NLP work on data governance and attribution, and socioeconomic work on LLMs in the data economy.
-To the latter, it may prove useful by outlining the main aspects of NLP research on data attribution and assessing the capabilities of current technology.
-For the former, this work explicitly brings in the stakeholders and their varying/conflicting goals into the definition of data attribution problem. \citet{wang2024economicsolutioncopyrightchallenges} propose a specific solution for the compensating of creators (based on Shapley-values for collections of training data), and call for cooperation between creators and LLM-developers.
-We contribute a broader framework for similar contributions across many attribution use cases.
+To the best of our knowledge, this is the first work attempting to provide a practical bridge between the NLP work on data governance and attribution, and socioeconomic work on LLMs in the data economy.
+For the latter, it outlines the main aspects of NLP research on data attribution and assessing the capabilities of current technology.
+For the former, this work explicitly brings in the stakeholders and their varying goals into the definition of the data attribution problem. \citet{wang2024economicsolutioncopyrightchallenges} propose a specific solution for compensating creators (based on Shapley-values), and call for cooperation between creators and LLM developers.
+We contribute a broader framework for similar contributions across many attribution use cases, which supports the overall collective bargaining approach advocated by \cite{vincentCollectiveBargainingInformation2025}.